How To Reduce CAC Across Your Brand Search Campaigns

 - Campaign-level exclusions multiply your capacity.
 The 500 limit applies per campaign, not just at the account level.
 By applying exclusions at the campaign level, you effectively have 500 slots on each campaign plus 500 at the account level.
 For an advertiser with 10 campaigns, that is 5,500 potential exclusion slots.

-The most common objection to shadow campaigns is: "What if I exclude a user and they go to a competitor instead of coming back organically?"
+The most common objection to shadow campaigns is: "what if I exclude a user and they go to a competitor instead of coming back organically?"

 This is a valid concern, and it is why post-exclusion tracking matters.
 TrafficGuard's site tag monitors what happens after a user is excluded from both the primary and shadow campaigns.
 Specifically, it tracks whether that user returns to your site through organic search, direct navigation, or any other non-paid channel.